-3.8 Estimation of availability and cost of production of milk :
+3.8 Estimation of availability and cost of production of milk:

 A sample survey was taken up in Krishna delta area, Andhra Pradesh during 1967-69 to estimate the availability of milk and its disposal in different seasons in the area and to estimate the cost of production of milk.
-The field work of the survey in Krishna Delta area of Andhra Pradesh was completed in July, 1969.
-A similar survey was initiated in Dhulia region of Maharashtra state during December, 1969.
+The field work the survey in Krishna Delta area of Andhra Pradesh was completed in July, A similar survey was initiated in Dhulia region of Maharashtra state during December, 1969.

-A progress report incorporating the results obtained during the preliminary enumeration of households and during the first year of detailed enquiry in Krishna Delta area was prepared and presented to the working group on Livestock Costing Studies and other Scientific Panels of I.C A.R. during Nevember December, 1969.
-The broad results are as follows :-
+A progress report incorporating the results obtained during the preliminary experimentation of households and during the first year of detailed enquiry in Krishna Deta area was prepared and presented to the working group on Livestock Costing and other Scientific Panels of I.C A.R. during Nevember December, 1969.

-About 83 per cent of the stall owners in the area maintained only milch buffaloes, 15 per cent had both buffaloes and cows and only about two per cent had only cows.
-Half the number of stall owners were commercial producers, majority being cultivators.
+About 83 per cent of the stall owners in the area maintained only milch before, 15 per cent had both buffaloes and cows and only about two per cent had the number of stall owners were commercial producers, majority collivators.
 On an average, there were two milch animals per stall.
 Majority of the animals in the area were non-descript.